dogukan6durukan/website/README.md

 <footer>Hello from footer!</footer>
 ```

-and parse it with Node via two lines of code, including the main file `index.js` and parse:<br>
+and parse it with Node via two lines of code, importing the main file `index.js` and parse:<br>
 parse.js
 ```js
 import { Parser } from "../index.js";